contiv/vpp/docs/dev-guide/SERVICES.md

 ports and container ports using iptables.
 We only had to enable the plugin in the [CNI configuration file for Contiv/VPP][contiv-cni-conflist].
-Since the forwarding occurs in the realm of iptables on the host stack, you will not get the same performance benefits as with `VPP/NAT`-based redirection for NodePorts and other service types.
+Since the forwarding occurs in the realm of iptables on the host stack, you will not get the same performance benefits as with `VPP-NAT`-based redirection for NodePorts and other service types.
 Another limitation is that in the 2-NIC solution the host port is exposed only with the IP address assigned to the host and not on the GigE grabbed by VPP.
 With single NIC, the STN plugin finds no listeners for host ports, thus forwarding the traffic to the host stack, which then returns redirected packets back to VPP for final delivery.

 ### Service Plugin

-The mapping of Kubernetes services to the VPP/NAT configuration is implemented by the [service plugin][service-plugin] using a **data-flow** based approach.
+The mapping of Kubernetes services to the VPP-NAT configuration is implemented by the [service plugin][service-plugin] using a **data-flow** based approach.
 The plugin and the components it interacts with are split into multiple layers, stacked on top of each other, with data moving from the top layer to the bottom